 If your existing camera is a decade-old 720p model with a smudged lens, we can still run AI on it, but we cannot "zoom and enhance" it into a 4K image.
 Our goal is to maximize the value of your current hardware, but the results will always be defined by the quality of the optical data we receive.

 Stop Guessing.
 Start Seeing.
 Don't let your existing hardware sit idle.
-See exactly how [Mikshi] can turn your current CCTV feeds into an intelligent security powerhouse.
+See exactly how Mikshi can turn your current CCTV feeds into an intelligent security powerhouse.

-[Book a Live Demo with Our Engineers]
+Book a Live Demo with Our EngineersFind the answers you need

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua